 Move shapes on a canvas around.
 The four arrows tell the direction to move.
+One can also move a shape by dragging it using the mouse.

-18.2.2 How to draw a path diagram
+19.2.2 How to draw a path diagram

-Using the buttons on the interface, one can draw a new and edit an existing path diagram interactively.
+Using the buttons on the interface, one can draw a new or edit an existing path diagram interactively.

-- To create a new diagram, click the button (1) and to edit an existing diagram, click the button (2) to open it. - A rectangle/square variable () or an ellipse/circle variable ()

-can be created by clicking their corresponding buttons in the interface.
-A hexagon (\bigcirc) can also be created in the same way.
+- To create a new diagram, click the button ( ) and to edit an existing diagram, click the button ( ) to first open it. - A rectangle/square variable ( ) or an ellipse/circle variable ( ) can be created by clicking their corresponding buttons in the interface.
+A hexagon ( $\checkmark$ ) can also be created in the same way.

 • A new path can be drawn in two ways.
 Firstly, one can start by clicking the path button, then drag from the start variable to the end variable.
 Secondly, one can first select the start variable, then click the path button, and finally click the end variable.
-Both the single-headed () and double-headed () lines can be drawn in this way.
+Both the single-headed () and double-headed () arrows can be drawn in this way.
 For the double-headed arrow on a variable itself, the start variable and the end variable are the same.
-The position of the double-headed arrow on a variable itself can be changed by dragging it around or use this button $\begin{pmatrix} 0 & 0 \\ 0 & 0 \end{pmatrix}$.
+The position of the double-headed arrow on a variable itself can be changed by dragging it around or use this button (200).

-- A line can be changed between solid line and dotted line using the button (). - To create a triangle shape (), one needs to first select a rectangle, ellipse, or a hexagon shape and then click on the triangle button.
+- A line can be changed between a solid line and a dotted line using the button (\\\\\). - To create a triangle shape ( ), one needs to first select a rectangle, ellipse, or a hexagon shape and then click on the triangle button.
 A single-headed path will also be added automatically from the triangle shape to the shape selected. - Both shapes and paths can be duplicated easily.
 To duplicate one shape, simply select it by clicking it and then click the copy button

-).
+( ).
 To copy and paste multiple shapes, one can select all of them together first.

-- Select multiple items on the canvas.
+• Select multiple items on the canvas.
 There are two ways to do it.
 First, one can hold the "Ctrl" button on the keyboard and then click the items to be selected.
-Second, one can hold the left button of the mouse and drag a square on the canvas to include all the items to be selected. - Both shapes and paths can be named.
-To name a shape or path, first double-click it and then change or add a name in the pop-up dialog window as shown below.
+Second, one can hold the left button of the mouse and drag a square on the canvas to include all the items to be selected.